NET Services offers numerous services to NSU students, including:

-- COMPUTER SUPPORT & REPAIR: Free computer support and repair is offered to students.
-Please note some charges for new hardware may be incurred.
+Free computer support and repair is offered to students.
+Please note charges for any new hardware may apply.

-- PRINTING: Printing is available for students in the library, computer labs, and wirelessly.
-Visit myNSU for instructions!
+Printing is available for students in the library, computer labs, and wirelessly.
+Visit myNSU

-FACILITIES: Northern State University is well known for its state-of-the-art facilities.
-NET Services strives to provide students and faculty technologically advanced equipment for use both in and out of the class room.
+Northern State University is known for its state-of-the-art facilities.
+NET Services strives to provide students and faculty technologically advanced equipment for use both in and out of the classroom.

-- OPEN ACCESS COMPUTER LABS: There are three general-use computer labs located in the Technology Center for instruction and student use.
-In addition, NSU provides computers in the Beulah-Williams Library.
+Three general-use computer labs are located in the Technology Center for instruction and student use.
+NSU also provides computers in the Beulah Williams Library.

-- DISCIPLINE COMPUTER LABS: There are 6 discipline-specific computer labs on campus for student use.
-These include labs for business, graphic design (2), music keyboarding, and physics.
+There are six discipline-specific computer labs on campus for student use.
+These include labs for business, graphic design, music keyboarding, and physics.
 These computer labs are used exclusively for students taking classes in those academic disciplines.
-Apart from class sessions, the discipline-specific labs are locked and not available for open access unless supervised by faculty from the departments.
+Apart from class sessions, the discipline-specific labs are locked and not available for open access unless supervised by faculty.

-- SMART CLASSROOMS: There are more than 60 smart instructional spaces across campus.
+More than 60 smart instructional spaces are located across campus.
 These areas have an LCD projector, a screen or large-screen television and a multimedia teaching podium equipped with a variety of tools including a desktop computer, laptop/tablet connection, document camera and DVD/VHS player.

 Videoconference technologies (Digital Dakota Network or DDN, and Internet Protocol) are used to deliver high school through graduate-level instruction to students nationally and internationally.